Program OverviewPrinter Friendly

 The Communications and Media Fundamentals program at Centennial College is an intensive one-year preparation undertaking.
-If you are looking for a pathway to pursue further post-secondary education, consider this certificate program, which helps you to develop communication skills while offering an introduction to the communications and media industries.
+If you're looking for a pathway to pursue further post-secondary education, consider this certificate program, which will help you to develop communication skills while offering an introduction to the communications and media industries.

 - Partake in creative exploration and experimentation with contemporary digital and social media production tools;

 - Create and maintain forums on social media networks using rich media applications;

 - Apply theoretical principles to produce practical and focused written communications and media solutions;

 - Research and describe media forms, audiences, platforms, and "traditional" and "non-traditional" communication methods;

-- Use appropriate vocabulary, terminology, basic numeracy and communicative strategies that are necessary for the communications and media environment.
+- Use appropriate vocabulary, terminology, basic numeracy and communicative strategies necessary for the communications and media environment;

 - Apply developed English language skills to a presentation portfolio;

 - Write and present in basic narrative formats for a variety of media platforms;

 - Examine roles and responsibilities of global citizenship in personal and professional contexts;

 - Examine beliefs, values and behaviours that form individual and community identities and the basis for respectful relationships;